Jsmoreira02/Jsmoreira02/README.md

 ### Hello, friend!
-I am an Ethical Hacker, CTF Player and Computer Science student, also working with Bug Bounty and playing WoW in my spare time.
+I am an Ethical Hacker, CTF Player and IT intern, also working with Bug Bounty and playing WoW in my spare time.
 I am a big fan of malware and exploit development, and I also have a lot of fun creating hacking tools.

 ### Tech Stack: ###